hjoliver/cylc-filedriven-example/README.md

 ## Things to note

-### Task executable names
+### Task and executable names

-For convenience, the tasks have been given the same names as the executables, so the same `script` item inherited from `root` can be used to invoke the right executable by task name.
-The parametermised models are all invoked by the same `model` executable, so we strip the parameter off the task name in that case.
-(Each model run still knows its parameter value from the job environment).
+For convenience, the tasks have been given the same names as their executables, so that the same `script` item inherited from `root` can be used to invoke the executable by the task name.
+The parameterised model runs are all invoked by the same `model` executable, so we strip the parameter off the task name to handle that.
+(Models can still get their parameter value from job environment).

 ### On-demand execution